Trynera/Flowing-Ray-Tracing-Engine/README.md

 # Flowing-Rendering-Engine
-A Ray Tracing Engine, written in Vulkan.
+A Ray Tracing Engine that doesn't require RT Hardware, written in Vulkan (cuz why not).

 This is just a Path Tracer I have created for fun.
 I also want to look into ease of use, when using this once I'm finished and am also looking into implementing stuff like: